kreier/ml/README.md

 ![popularity tensorflow](pic/tensorflow_stack_overflow.png)

 More about the certificate [here on medium](https://medium.com/@harshit_tyagi/google-certified-tensorflow-developer-learning-plan-tips-faqs-my-journey-9f88016048e3).
+It was [introduced in March 2020](https://blog.tensorflow.org/2020/03/introducing-tensorflow-developer-certificate.html) but by 2024 it [no longer exists](https://www.tensorflow.org/certificate).

 ## History